suBOTai3/infinity-and-beyond/definitions/readme.md

 ## Unbounded context
 A unbounded context is not a set.
 It has no boundary.
 The boundary cannot be defined and observed.

+## Unshareable observable subsets
+An unshareable unobservable subset is a set which is only observable by a single observer, or no other observers.
+An example would be an emotion.
+It can only be observed by the person or animal, but no one else.
+Others may hear or read of it, but they cannot observe it.